NetDocuments-Archive/ad-join-cookbook/README.md

 - Hostname must be 15 characters or less
 - Domain is cAsE SenSITive
-- Domain join password will be present in chef logs.
-No way around it since realmd only supports passwords from stdin.
-Cookbook uses 'sensitive' to mitigate this exposure.
+- If the domain join fails, the domain password may be logged on the chef server in plain text.
+Take caution to roll your logs if that happens.

 See troubleshooting section at bottom for additional information